 About the River

 A Protected River.
 In 1989 the last 92 miles of the Wisconsin River was protected from development by the State of Wisconsin and is now managed by the Lower Wisconsin Riverway Board.
-Because of this forethought you’ll see very few houses along the tree lined shore during your trip and views of bluffs in the distance are unspoiled.
+Because of this forethought, you’ll see very few houses along the tree lined shore during your trip and views of bluffs in the distance are unspoiled.
 The Wisconsin River is on the migratory route of many birds that fly between Canada and points south.
-We are lucky enough to have large populations of Bald Eagles, Sand Hill Cranes, Blue Herons, King Fishers and many other water oriented birds make the Wisconsin River their summer home.
-You’ll also see turtles sunning themselves on logs along the rivers edge, raccoons, beaver and otters.
+We are lucky enough to have large populations of Bald Eagles, Sand Hill Cranes, Blue Herons, King Fishers, and many other water oriented birds make the Wisconsin River their summer home.
+You’ll also see turtles sunning themselves on logs along the rivers edge, raccoons, beaver, and even otters.